The Web address of this article is

 are

-often controlled by a tireless,
+often controlled by tireless,

-protective false self, explore and study this- then return here.
+protective false selves, explore and study

+and then return here.
 To fully assess yourself for

-psychological wounds, follow the suggestions here.
+psychological wounds, follow the suggestions here

 The more GWC traits that someone has, the